SystemsApproach/ops/control.rst

 individuals with administrative privileges within Runtime Control.

-An external authentication service, Keycloak, serves as a frontend to a database like LDAP.
+An external authentication service, Keycloak, serves as a frontend to a database such as LDAP.
 It authenticates the user, handles the mechanics of accepting the password, validating it, and securely returning the group the user belongs to.